AliyunContainerService/sgx-device-plugin/README.md

 ## ACK-TEE Introduction

 TEE (Trusted Execution Environment), created by hardware isolation and memory encryption technology such as Intel SGX, is a special execution context named enclave which confidential code and data runs inside.
-It aims to help application owner to protect their data and prevent data steals by other applications, kernel, BIOS, even all hardware beside CPU.
+It aims to help application owners to protect their data and prevent data steals by other applications, kernel, BIOS, even all hardware beside CPU.

-You could create a confidential Kubernetes cluster using [ACK (Alibaba Cloud Container Service for Kubernetes)](https://aliyun.com/product/kubernetes), all worker nodes are running on bare-metal sgx-enabled machines(model: `ecs.ebmhfg5.2xlarge`) which have less overhead, better performance and more stable than VM.
+You could create a confidential Kubernetes cluster using [ACK (Alibaba Cloud Container Service for Kubernetes)](https://aliyun.com/product/kubernetes), all worker nodes are running on bare-metal sgx-enabled machines(model: `ecs.ebmhfg5.2xlarge`) which have less overhead, better performance and more stablity than VM.
 By default, containerd, Intel SGX Driver, Intel SGX PSW(Platform Software) and SGX-Device-Plugin will be installed on each node.

 ## Build